GuptaManan100/GuptaManan100/README.md

 ### Blog Posts

 I regularly share insights on distributed systems, Vitess internals, and open-source development.
-You can find all of my technical and personal blog posts at [My Blog](https://guptamanan100.github.io).
+You can find all of my technical and personal blog posts at [B<sup>3</sup>: Bytes Beats Books](https://guptamanan100.github.io).
 Feel free to check back soon for new content!

 ---